nigeljorda/Trackingscripts/README.md

 - **Requests**: For handling HTTP requests.
 - **BeautifulSoup4**: Required by some Letterboxd scripts for HTML parsing.
 - **Selenium** (for certain Letterboxd scripts): Required for web scraping tasks.
 - **API Keys**: Simkl requires an API key, which is configured in `conf.ini`.
-Also in `importLetterboxdintoSimkl.py` fill in a TMDB ket
+Also in `importLetterboxdintoSimkl.py` fill in a TMDB API key.
+Trakt will also ask in the script itself to fill in your client_id and client_secret

 ## Scripts